Are you looking for some simple free macrame plant hanger patterns? These 27 free tutorials are perfect for beginners and beyond!

 If you make one of these, please share it on Instagram and tag me @marchingnorth so I can see it!
 I love seeing your creations, it really makes my day!

 While You’re Here, Check Out These Other Macrame Tutorials

-15 Easy and Free Macrame Plant Hanger Patterns (with Tutorials & Video!)
+27 Free Step-By-Step Macrame Plant Hanger Patterns (with Tutorials & Video!)